Pyarey Afzal

 Often cited as one of the greatest Pakistani dramas of all time, Pyarey Afzal won many people's choice awards from Dawn readers in 2014.
 At the annual Lux Style Awards, Pyarey Afzal won five awards from seven nominations, including Best TV Play, Best Director for Baig, Best Actor for Abbasi and Best Actress for Khan.
 Pyaray Afzal also aired in India on the Zindagi Channel under the same name.
 The Express Tribune stated Indian viewers liked "The script, dialogue delivery, background score and overall finesse".

+Despite heavy competition in the slot, it achieved highest TRP of 6.8.
+The average TRP was always in 4s range.
+Moreover, it was low budgeted drama that it did extremely well and attained blockbuster status.
+The last episode of this drama premiered in Cinema which affected it TRP.

 Plot

 The story starts in the city of Hyderabad, where the protagonist, Afzal Sub'han Allah (Hamza Ali Abbasi), son of Maulvi Sub'han Allah (Firdous Jamal), is playing cricket.
 Afzal spends his time playing sports, cards, and betting, which his father despises.
 He has a crush on his neighbour, Farah Ibrahim (Ayeza Khan), the cotton mill owner Sheikh Ibrahim's daughter, and claims to receive letters from Farah, which he reads in front of his friends, although he refuses to disclose the name of the girl.

 Afzal worked at Farah's father's office as a clerk for a brief period.
 Farah, on the other hand, is to marry Mehtab Chawla (Umer Naru), a family friend whom she does not want to marry.
 Farah, along with her sister Lubna (Sana Javed), hires Afzal to be Farah's love interest so that she can convince her parents that she loves another person, which they succeed in doing.
 Meanwhile, Afzal falls in love with Farah, and his sister (Anoushay Abbasi) convinces his parents to take a marriage proposal to Farah's parents.
 In the family meeting, Farah humiliates and insults Afzal.
 Heartbroken Afzal leaves Hyderabad for Karachi, vowing to never return.

 Afzal arrives in Karachi and lives with Babu Hameed (Alie Sheikh) in a rented room.
 The house is owned by a landlady and her daughter Yasmeen (Sohai Ali Abro).
 Afzal witnesses an incident in which Wali, Yasmeen's gangster cousin, harasses her to marry him.
 Afzal fights Wali, who vows to take revenge, and returns after a few days with his men and shoots Afzal.
 Yasmeen is moved by what Afzal has done for her and falls in love with him.